2023 Belgrade City Assembly election: Government formation

 Shortly after the closure of voting stations, SNS held a press conference at which Vučić reported that SNS placed first in the election, winning 38% of popular vote.
 The election resulted in a hung parliament, with Nestorović's MI–GIN being the party that could choose whether to side with the ruling coalition of SNS and SPS or the opposition of SPN and NADA.
-Nestorović said that "even though no one gave us a chance, we became one of the four or five strongest parties" (iako im niko nije davao šanse, ušli u krug četiri, pet najjačih partija); he rejected cooperating with either one of the blocs after the elections.
+Nestorović said that "even though no one gave us a chance, we became one of the four or five strongest parties"; he rejected cooperating with either one of the blocs after the elections.
 "I think it will be very difficult to form a city government.
 There will be new elections probably soon" (Mislim da će biti jako teško formirati gradsku vlast.
 Biće novih izbora verovatno brzo), Nestorović also said.
-Vučić also said that "If Nestorović does not end up supporting anyone, you will have repeat elections" (Ako Nestorović ne podrži nikoga imaćete ponovljene izbore).
+Vučić also echoed that if Nestorović ends up supporting no one, early elections will be held.
 Nestorović and Aleksandar Pavić from MI–GIN rejected cooperation with SPN after the elections, but said that cooperation with SNS would be possible under certain demands.

 Like on national level for the parliamentary elections, opposition parties pledged to form a government, if they were to win a parliamentary majority.
 Opposition parties and alliances that won representation after the 2023 election and that expressed their support for the formation of a government included SPN and NADA.
 Pavle Grbović, the president of the Movement of Free Citizens, said that "despite differences, some form of cooperation is possible [with other opposition parties], especially at the level of Belgrade" (uprkos političkim razlikama, neki vid saradnje među opozicionim strankama [...], naročito na nivou Beograda).
 Vojislav Mihailović, the president of the Movement for the Restoration of the Kingdom of Serbia (POKS) and former mayor of Belgrade, said that "he does not see what can be disputed about the idea of unity of the entire opposition" (ne vidi šta može biti sporno oko ideje o jedinstvu čitave opozicije) after the elections.
 Miloš Jovanović, the president of the New Democratic Party of Serbia (NDSS), also held the same view.